 We work hard to ensure that starting school is a happy and exciting time for both the children and their families.
 We try to be flexible and to accommodate individuals’ needs as far as possible.

-In the summer term prior to starting in Reception, parents are invited to a meeting with Mrs Hallett, our Reception teacher, our Headteacher, other school staff, Mrs. Jade Simmons our school nurse and other adults who may be of help to you.
+In the summer term prior to starting in Reception, parents are invited to a meeting with Mrs Beards, our Reception teacher, our Headteacher, other school staff, our school nurse and other adults who may be of help to you.
 You will learn about the curriculum, day-to-day routines and how to prepare your child for starting school.
 There will be time for you to ask questions and you will be given our “Welcome Pack” which contains a wealth of information that we hope will be of use and interest to you at this important time.
 The children will also be invited to spend a session in school so that they can meet their new teacher, other children and become familiar with their new classroom.

 Parents/carers are encouraged to be very active partners with the school, especially at this important time and you will be welcome in the classroom at the start and finish of the school day to share your child’s experiences.